-Now, this is a ‘KRBBPP vs kbbpppp’ #5 chess puzzle or problem (whichever you wish to call it) composed by the program, Chesthetica, using the Digital Synaptic Neural Substrate (DSNS) computational creativity approach.
-It doesn’t use endgame tablebases, neural networks or any kind of machine learning found in traditional AI.
+Now, this is a ‘KRRBNNP vs krrbnnp’ chess puzzle created by the prototype computer program, Chesthetica, using the Digital Synaptic Neural Substrate AI computational creativity method.
+Chesthetica can compose problems that might otherwise take centuries or longer for human composers to think of, so you may enjoy them right now.
 Depending on the type and complexity of the problem desired, a single instance of Chesthetica running on a desktop computer can probably generate anywhere between one and ten problems per hour.
-The largest endgame tablebase in existence today is for 7 pieces (Lomonosov) which contains over 500 trillion positions, most of which have not been seen by human eyes.
-This problem with 13 pieces goes even beyond that and was therefore composed without any such help.
+This position contains a total of 14 pieces.
+The largest endgame tablebase in existence today is for 7 pieces (containing over 500 trillion positions anyway) which means the problem could not have been taken from it regardless.

 Main Line of the Solution (Skip to 0:35)